nbdc-datahub/hbcd-docs/docs/instruments/SED/vi.md

 <div class="collapsible-content">
 <p>The family culture subscore is the mean of the items asking about family culture, whereas the mainstream subscore is the mean of the items asking about American culture.</p>
 <p>If a participant chooses 777 (Decline to answer), or 999 (Don't know), please do not include those values in the score.</p>

+<p style="color: red;">Luci note: the second note looks like internal documentation. if summary scores are included in data release and already follow this, perhaps rephrase to: "Non-responses ("Decline to answer" or "Don't know") are not included in the score."</p>
 </div>

 ## References